camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 ## Updating Camunda Helm chart

-For updating Camunda Helm chart from one release to another, visit the [Camunda Platform 8 Helm updating page](update.md).
+For updating Camunda Helm chart from one release to another, perform a [Helm upgrade](update.md).

 ## General notes